mohdjami/url-manager/README.md

     Implemented Rate limiting and request throttling using Redis Implemented Redis for proper caching of urls for faster response time Implemented Kafka Message Queue for sending emails and seperating non critical tasks.

+For your Convinience, Use these credentials to directly start Testing the application.

+    jamikhan8439@gmail.com
+    12341234